xperiments-in/xtouch/Readme.md

 2. From the list of available ports displayed, select the serial port assigned to your xtouch screen.
 3. Once connected, click the **"Install xtouch"** button to start the installation process.

-   > **Note:** Ensure you are logged into your account before proceeding with provisioning.

 ---

-## First-Time and Other Provisioning Using the Chrome Extension

-To manage the xtouch screen, you will need to provision it for both first-time setup and ongoing token updates every three months. **For the Chrome extension to work, users MUST be logged into [bambulab.com](https://www.bambulab.com) or [bambulab.cn](https://www.bambulab.cn) using their account.**

----

-### First-Time Provisioning

-When you first open the Chrome extension, follow these steps:

-1. **Fill in the Required Information**

-   - The extension will prompt you to enter the following details:
-     - **SSID**: Your Wi-Fi network name.
-     - **SSID Password**: Your Wi-Fi password.
-     - **IP**: This is pre-configured as `0.0.0.0` by default, which is correct for the first-time provisioning.
-Do not change this.

-2. **Provision the xtouch Screen**

-   - After filling in the SSID and password, click the **"Download provisioning file"** button.

-3. **Save and Insert the Provisioning File**

-   - Save the downloaded `provisioning.json` file to the root directory of your SD card.
-   - Insert the SD card into the xtouch screen and reboot it.

-4. **Verify Connection**
-   - Upon reboot, if everything is set up correctly, the xtouch screen will connect to your Wi-Fi network and BambuLab servers.

----

-### Token Renewal (Other Provisioning)

-Every three months, when the BambuLab token expires, the xtouch screen will clear its token data.
-You’ll see a message displayed on the screen with the following instructions:
-**"Provision at xxx.xxx.xxx.xxx"**
-This indicates the screen needs to be reprovisioned.

-#### Steps for Reprovisioning:

-1. **Login to BambuLab**

-   - Open [bambulab.com](https://www.bambulab.com) or [bambulab.cn](https://www.bambulab.cn) and log in to your account if you’re not already logged in.

-2. **Open the Chrome Extension**

-   - Launch the Chrome extension.

-3. **Enter the Screen’s IP Address**

-   - Enter the IP address displayed on the xtouch screen into the **IP** field of the extension.

-4. **Provision the xtouch Screen**

-   - Click the **"Provision xtouch"** button.
-   - The extension will send the required tokens to the xtouch screen.

-5. **Automatic Reboot**
-   - Within seconds, the xtouch screen will reboot automatically to apply the new configuration.

-### Linking Printer

-During the installation process, you will need to link your xtouch screen with your 3D printer.
-Follow these steps to successfully establish the connection:

-1. **Searching for Printers**:

-   - After powering on the touch screen, you will be greeted with a "Searching for printers" screen.
-The touch screen will scan for available printers.

-2. **Select a Printer to Link**:

-   - Once the scanning process is complete, you will be presented with a listing of the printers that were found.
-Select the printer you wish to link.

-3. **Click the Checkmark Button**:

-   - After selecting the desired printer, click the green checkmark button to initiate the linking process.

-4. **Success and Main Screen**:

-   - Upon successfully linking the touch screen with the printer, you will be redirected to the Main Screen.
-Your printer and touch screen are now connected and ready for use.

-By following these steps, you will be able to link your xtouch screen with your 3D printer seamlessly, ensuring a smooth user experience and easy access to all the features of the touch screen.

 ## Screens